Electric Stove Cooktop Not Working: Reasons & Solutions

 Photo: Africa Studio / Adobe Stock

-Another common electric stove malfunction is the inability to adjust the temperature.
+Another common electric cooktop malfunction is the inability to adjust the temperature.
 Your cooktop is either not heating up or is stuck at the highest temperature.
 This usually indicates a problem with the infinite switch, which is the mechanism that allows you to control the temperature.
-A switch repair or replacement is complicated and should only be done by a licensed professional.

-4. Burner Goes On and Off
+4. Electric Burner Turns On and Off

 If your electric cooktop is turned on, but the burner seems to be “skippy” or is randomly turning off, there might be something wrong with the burner socket.
 The socket is a small, circular metal part underneath the electric cooktop and connects the internal wiring to the heating element.
 A malfunctioning socket would prevent your heating units from receiving steady, consistent electric current.

 Since the socket is connected to the stove’s internal wiring, do not attempt to inspect or repair the part yourself.
 You can cause more damage to the stove or risk your safety.
+While your local electrician might be able to help, an appliance professional versed in the inner workings of the stove itself might be the best bet for this fix.

 How to Extend Your Electric Stove’s Life Span